Data-Advantage/vibestack/0-learn/supabase.md

-# Supabase
+# Supabase (Legacy)

 [Supabase](https://supabase.com/) is an open-source Firebase alternative that provides a suite of tools for building modern applications.
-In VibeStack, Supabase serves as the foundation for database, authentication, storage, and realtime features.
+In earlier versions of VibeStack, Supabase served as the foundation for database, authentication, storage, and realtime features.
+VibeStack now defaults to Clerk (auth/billing) and Convex (database/functions/storage).
+See `docs/convex-setup-workflow.md`.

 ## Introduction to Supabase